 We are encouraging all IP’s to start preparing their documentation and have legal consultations with their lawyers so they can have all information possible, says Susan Kibler from Delivering Dreams, this is an excellent time to get basic fertility testing done and, if necessary, consult with out doctors and get treatment so you will be in the best possible position to move quickly and succeed.
 We are providing virtual meetings with doctors, specialty fertility doctors and coordinators.

-You should not forget, patience is key.
+You should not forget, that patience is key.
 As Bergman reminds us “this process takes time even when we are not in the middle of a pandemic.”

 So we are at the egg retrieval stage, what are we supposed to do?
 Dr. Alex Sunshine, from Sunshine Egg Donation Agency, recommends to wait for egg retrieval or embryo transfer.
 “I suggest you postpone it.
 Most of the clinics have stopped initiating treatments because their primary priority is your health and success of the procedures.
 However, this doesn’t mean the cancellation of the process, just a delay for your health and undertaking success.”
 He continues, “[don’t] panic and listen to your coordinators’ instructions.
 All agencies have their lawyers and consultants who monitor the situation 24/7; they always get the first-hand information.”